-Join Hatter and Cat, Dormouse and Rabbit And no other quests except for Mac Tavit.
+Join Hatter and Cat, Dormouse and Rabbit And no other guests except for Mac Tavit.

 Our King and Queen will bring all their hearts And we'll make sure we eat some of their tarts.

 Put on a crazy hat, some rabbit ears, or come as a cat, While sipping tea among the roses, we'll do this and that!
-This adventure in Wonderland is sure to be great,
+This adventure in Wonderland is sure to be great, So don't be late for this very important date!

-So don't be late for this ve ry important date!
+so dont be late for this ver y important date!

 Date:

 Time:

 Address:

-RSVP: ~ ~ ~ ~ ~ ~

-T 4

-\mathbf{a}
+RSVP:

+a